thoughtbot/suspenders/README.md

     suspenders app --skip-git true

-Github
+GitHub
 ------

-You can optionally create a Github repository for the suspended Rails app.
+You can optionally create a GitHub repository for the suspended Rails app.
 It requires that you have [Hub](https://github.com/github/hub) on your system:

     curl http://hub.github.com/standalone -sLo ~/bin/hub && chmod +x ~/bin/hub